 “You are not your mistakes.”

-While all of those things sound kind and uplifting, they are also avoidant depending on the circumstances.
+While all of those perspectives are airy and uplifting, they can also be considered avoidant depending on the circumstances.

 What I mean by that is this, you can be beautiful and still need changing.
 You may not be your mistakes, but they may reflect parts of your character that really do need work.
 And you don’t need to wait until next year to start doing that work.